Summary of Council decision:

 On that point, we investigated the ad under CAP Code (Edition 12) rules 3.1 (Misleading advertising), 3.7 (Substantiation), 3.31 (Availability), and 8.2 (Promotional Marketing), but did not find it in breach.

 We considered that consumers would understand from the claim “Answer 6 simple questions to find out if your house is eligible”, that their eligibility for the promotion would be impacted by the responses they entered to the six questions.
 We considered that because the ad presented the entire questionnaire as a means of establishing eligibility, consumers were likely to understand that all of the questions would filter out those who were ineligible and that, if their property qualified, they would receive a discount that was not available to a number of consumers who had been filtered out.
 Consumers would already be aware of the criterion based on geographical area, and would already understand the likelihood of qualifying on that basis.
 They were likely to see the remaining five questions as removing other consumers, and would understand that qualifying for the offer would enable them to receive a discount that other consumers in the Warrington area would not.

 However, we understood from Verisure’s response that the first five questions were designed purely for information gathering purposes, to aid potential future installation of their products and had no bearing on whether or not the consumer would be eligible for the promotion.
 We therefore considered that the ad exaggerated how selective the discount was and concluded that the ad was misleading.

-On that point, the ad breached CAP Code (Edition 12) rule 3.1 3.1 Marketing communications must not materially mislead or be likely to do so.
-(Misleading Advertising).
+On that point, the ad breached CAP Code (Edition 12) rule 3.1 (Misleading Advertising).